 authenticated by the Department of Foreign Affairs and Trade before you depart (if needed).

 Health risks are similar to those in Australia.
-Monitor the news and other sources for any new health risks that may develop, and follow the advice of Spain's Ministry of Health.
+Monitor the news and other sources for new health risks.
+Follow the advice of Spain's Ministry of Health.

 The standard of medical facilities is high.